Telephone call: Placing a call

-A typical phone call using a traditional phone is placed by picking the phone handset up off the base.
+A typical pre-2000s phone call using a traditional phone is placed by picking the phone handset up off the base.
 The caller then rotary dials or presses buttons for the phone number needed to complete the call, and the call is routed to the phone which has that number.
 The second phone makes a ringing noise to alert its owner.
 The first user can hold the handset so that the hearing end is next to their ear and the speaking end is within range of their mouth.
 They then hear a ringing noise in the earpiece.
 If the second phone is picked up, then the two users can talk to one another.
 If the phone is not picked up, the first user continues to hear a ringing noise until they hang up their own phone.
+On a mobile phone, a digital keypad will show on the screen.
+The caller will then press the number keys to call the specific phone number.
+The call will then be initiated through the phone service provider and both people will be able to talk to each other through the microphones on the device that they are using.